Sunday May 20, 2012: Updated June 18, 2017

-I set a goal to have 2 years worth of grains, beans and milk, and 1 year of sugar, flour and canned goods for my family of six.
+My wife and I set a goal to have 2 years worth of grains, beans and milk, and 1 year of sugar, flour and canned goods for our family of six.

 Each bucket has a label and a date system that allows for easy rotation, inventory and re-use.

 Raw ingredients cost less than store bought meals.
 Plus, you are in control of what goes into your food.

 Wheat stores for 30+ years.
 In 2011, we finished off two 5-gallon cans of wheat from 1970 that my mom gave us.
 It actually tasted really good.
 Old wheat when preserved correctly will stay good for decades, but we have found that bread doesn't rise as well when using 1/2 century old wheat.